 Being a governor is an important role, which requires commitment and dedication in order for success to be achieved.

 Each member must contribute to the work of the Governing Body in raising standards of achievement for all pupils, providing a strategic view for the school and acting as a critical friend.
 Governors must also ensure accountability for those involved in the running of the Academy and be accountable themselves for their decisions and actions.
 Governors in our Academies strive to make a difference for our children and our employees.
-If you are interested in finding out more about becoming a governor, please have a closer look at our Governor handbook and contact Whissendine CE Primary School to express your interest to work in any of our schools.
+If you are interested in finding out more about becoming a governor, please have a closer look at our Governor handbook and contact the central team to express your interest to work in any of our schools.
+Thank you!

 Governor skills audit